cbcrg/tcoffee/docs/tcoffee_manual.rst

       idmat -output=score_ascii > sample_dnaseq2.cache

   $$: t_coffee -other_pg seq_reformat -in sample_dnaseq2.aln -struc_in sample_dnaseq2.cache \
-      -action +upper '[5-9]' (under maintenance...)
+      -action +lower '[1-2]'

 Coloring/Editing residues in an alignment
 -----------------------------------------
 Changing the default colors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Colors are hard coded in the program, but if you wish, you can change them by simply creating a file named ``seq_reformat.color`` that is used to declare the color values.
-The name of the file (seq_reformat.color) is defined in programmes_define.h, COLOR_FILE and can be changed before compilation.
+The name of the file (``seq_reformat.color``) is defined in ``programmes_define.h``, COLOR_FILE and can be changed before compilation.
 By default, the file is searched in the current directory.
 For example, the following line written in ``seq_reformat.color`` indicates that the value 0 in the cache corresponds now to #FFAA00 in html, and in RGB 1, 0.2 and 0.

 ::